claudiajs/claudia-bot-builder/docs/TELEGRAM_CUSTOM_MESSAGES.md

 module.exports = botBuilder(message => {
   if (message.type === 'telegram')
-    new telegramTemplate.Text(`What's your favorite House in Game Of Thrones`) .addReplyKeyboard([['Stark'], ['Lannister'], ['Targaryen'], ['None of the above']]) .get();
+    return new telegramTemplate.Text(`What's your favorite House in Game Of Thrones`) .addReplyKeyboard([['Stark'], ['Lannister'], ['Targaryen'], ['None of the above']]) .get();
 });